monkberry/monkberry.github.io/docs/templating.md

 </div>
 ```

-Note if you will use some variable in right side of _OR_ operator, what can't be used as default data.
+Note that if you use any variable on the right side of _OR_ operator, that can't be used as default data.

 ```twig
 {{ content || "No content" + foo }}